commons-app/apps-android-commons/CONTRIBUTING.md

 test your changes.

-### Update the Wiki page
+### Update the Wiki pages

-Do not forget to update the [Wiki page](https://github.com/commons-app/apps-android-commons/wiki) on GitHub to describe the updated behavior and make sure that the resulting Wiki page doesn't become stale as a consequence of your change.
+Do not forget to update the [Wiki pages](https://github.com/commons-app/apps-android-commons/wiki) on GitHub to describe the updated behavior and make sure that the resulting Wiki pages don't become stale as a consequence of your change.